jundalisay/spblist/content/en/research/descartes/meteors/discourse-02.md

 <!--  extends at the same time the small parts of matter that compose vapors and exhalations  -->

-These small particles that are thus raised into the air by the sun should mostly have the shape of water.
+These small particles raised into the air by the sun should mostly have the shape of water.
 - This is because they are the most easily separable from the bodies that they are in.

 These alone I will call "vapors".

 These are different from the more irregular shaped ones I call "exhalations" [ionized air], as I know no more proper term.

 Included in the exhalations are those with nearly the same shape as the water particles but are more subtle.
 - These make up spirits or life waters that can easily catch fire.